Nika0000/cloudflare_turnstile/README.md

   }
 }
 ```
-> For Android and iOS platforms you need to provide the `baseUrl` parameter with the actual URL of your Turnstile Widget Domans list. `baseUrl` is must be a same as list of domains when creating a Widget.
+> For Android and iOS platforms you need to provide the `baseUrl` parameter with the actual URL of your Turnstile Widget Domains list. `baseUrl` is must be a same as list of domains when creating a Widget.

 ## Configure Turnstile Widget